monch1962/pactical/README.md

 That said, the default set of templates should be usable as is for a reasonable subset of projects...

+## Helpers

+There are a number of helper functions, designed to make it easier to generate and manipulate data within your templates.
+It's intended that these templates will be extended and enhanced over time, as different use cases get fleshed out.

+Current helpers include:
+- hex (generate the hexadecimal equivalent of a decimal integer)
+- current_time (return the current time, with broad support for different formats)
+- lower (return the lowercase version of some text)
+- upper (return the uppercase version of some text)
+- capitalise (capitalise the first letter in each word in a set of text)
+- envVar (return the value of an environment variable)
+- random_decimal (return a random decimal number of the requested number of digits)
+- random_integer (return a random integer between a lower and upper bound)
+- random_hexadecimal (return a random hexadecimal number of the requested number of digits)
+- random_uuid (return a random UUID value)
+- random_string (return a random string of the requested number of characters)
+- random_boolean (return a random "true" or "false")
+- lorum_text (return Latin text of the specified number of words; useful for generating random text content)
+- lorum_title (return a Latin title; useful for generating random text title content)
+- random_regex (return a string that conforms to the supplied regex)

 ## To build locally

 Ensure you have a working Rust development environment